louiseleibbrandt/Vinted-item-valuation/README.md

 ## Features

-- Fetch prices from Vinted based on a search query.
+- Fetch prices from Vinted based on a search query and item condition.
 - Calculate the average price of the items found.
 - Simple GUI for ease of use.